Dead Money Poker Club - Rulebook

 -80% for 2 players

 Players will be seated using a random draw with seat cards.
 If more than one table are to be used then two tables worth of seat cards will be used.
 When a table is removed from play a new random seat drawing will occur.
 The dedicated dealer at each table will be seated in the middle of the table.
-The player that draws the Dealer card is the designated dealer.
-New players may redraw if they choose the Dealer card.
-Also, a player that was the dealer at the last tourney may redraw if they draw the Dealer card.
+The player that draws the Dealer card is the designated dealer until the rebuy period ends or two hours at which point all players shift to the right one seat, seat 2 becomes the dealer for the rest of the night.
+New players may redraw if they choose the Dealer card or seat 2.
+Also, a player that was the dealer at the last tourney may redraw if they draw the Dealer card or seat 2.

 If the number of players differs by two or more between any tables, one player must move from the highest populated table to the lowest populated table.
 This ensures a balanced number of players between tables.
 The player who is due to be the big blind next will move to the open seat at the low table.
 If this player is positioned at the small blind they will skip a hand.